jonvest/vsts-extension-searchablepicklist-control/readme.md

 # Background
 This extension is a very small modification to the Mulitvalue Control provided by Microsoft DevLabs, found [here](https://github.com/microsoft/vsts-extension-multivalue-control).
 See that repo for more details.

-I needed a picklist that had inline search capabiilities but could not find one in the marketplace.
+I needed a picklist that had inline search capabilities but could not find one in the marketplace.
 There are picklists that support "starts with" searches, but I could not find one that allowed inline search.
 The DevLabs MultiValue control supports inline search, but I needed to limit the selection to a single item, so I created this modification.

 This is really a tag picker, not a picklist, but is functionally similar.